Jing Yang

 • Synthetic text evaluation

-• Human preference study on text generation
+• Human preference learning on text generation

 • Applications and social impacts of large language models